-New school opera Ihmepoika A tours schools
+School opera Ihmepoika A toured schools in 2017

 Local performances of our school opera Ihmepoika A [Wonder Boy A] are created jointly by schoolchildren and opera professionals.
 The opera was written by Karri Miettinen, also known as the rap artist Paleface, with music by Timo Hietala.
 The director is Riikka Oksanen, and the visual designer is Anna Kontek.
-The production was premiered in Almi Hall on 7 Apr 2017, after which it goes on tour to as many as 80 schools around Finland from autumn 2017.
+The production was premiered in Almi Hall on 7 Apr 2017, after which it went on tour to as many as 80 schools around Finland from autumn 2017.

 Ihmepoika A is the seventh school opera commissioned by the FNOB.

 Baltic Sea Festival to showcase concert version of acclaimed opera

 Höstsonaten – Autumn Sonata is the meeting of a story by cinema legend Ingmar Bergman and the music of Sebastian Fagerlund, one of the most highly acclaimed Finnish composers of his generation.
 The opera, which drew sell-out audiences to the Finnish National Opera in the 2017–2018 season, was performed as a concert version at the Baltic Sea Festival in Sweden in August 2018.